JoannaPatyk/interior-designer-website/README.md

 # Interior Designer Portfolio 🪴

 This repository hosts the source code for a comprehensive portfolio exemplifying the work of an individual specializing in interior design.
 Through a collection of meticulously curated projects, this portfolio not only showcases an impressive array of skills but also provides a captivating insight into the creative journey within the realm of interior design.
 From conceptualization to execution, each project narrates a unique story, reflecting the seamless amalgamation of aesthetics, functionality, and innovation.

-The project is available at the email address: `https://interior-designer-website.onrender.com/`
+The project is available on link: https://interior-designer-website.onrender.com/

 ![Project Preview](src/assets/img/screen-1.png)
 ![Project Preview](src/assets/img/screen-3.png)